The Wayfarer’s Repose

 “Mother, I will stay down here and help fight these things,” said Loreena.

 “What?
 No!
 I want to see one of these things,” said Telesa.
-She tried to protest, tried to pull away, but Loreena grabbed her and forced her up the stairs.
+She tried to protest, tried to pull away, but Loreena grip was firm.
+She knew her sister would try some shinanigans.
+She never just obeyed.
+They were in a tense situation, and listening to her parents was the best option, not just doing whatever.
+She forced Telesa up the stairs.

 “We are going to do as mother asks, and not provide any more stress to any already stressful situation,” said Loreena as she guided her sister.

 “Fine,” said Telesa.
-She sighed.
+She sighed resigned.
+The she jerked her shoulder and gave Loreena an annoyed, almost offended, look.
 “But let me go.
 You’re hurting my arm.”

 “Well, at least these beds look comfortable,” said Loreena as they entered the room.